MicrosoftDocs/dataexplorer-docs/data-explorer/data-profile.md

 ## Filter data by time range

-To filter the data presented in the data profile, select one of the tabs at the top of the profile.
+To filter the data presented in the data profile by ingestion time, select one of the tabs at the top of the profile.
 These tabs allow you to filter by one day (`1d`), one week (`7d`), one month (`30d`), one year (`365d`) or the full time range of your data (`max`).

 :::image type="content" source="media/data-profile/data-profile-filter-time-range.png" alt-text="Screenshot of the time range filter tabs.":::

-## Filter time chart by datetime columns
+## View data distribution by other `datetime` columns

-To filter the time chart by a different datetime column, select the dropdown tab at the top right of the chart.
-You can filter by ingestion time and any other datetime columns.
+By default, the time chart shows the data distribution by ingestion time.
+To view the distribution by a different `datetime` column, select the dropdown tab at the top right of the chart.

 :::image type="content" source="media/data-profile/data-profile-filter-time-chart.png" alt-text="Screenshot of the time chart filter.":::

 ## View columns and their top values

-Within the profile, you can explore information about columns and their top values.
-Each column name is accompanied by a relevant statistic based on its data type, and selecting the column reveals more details specific to that data type:
+You can browse the table schema in the profile by looking at the columns or finding a particular column.
+You can also choose columns to see their top values, value distributions, and sample values depending on their data type, as follows:

 |Type|Statistic|On selection|
 |--|--|--|